-- Starting with the upper, this Adidas Predator release is made of Controlskin.
+- Starting with the upper, this Adidas Predator release is made of Controlskin similar to the Adidas Predator 19.1 FG.
 This technology provides ball control, flexibility, and support while remaining lightweight.
 To reinforce control, an NSG (Non-Stop Grip) has also been incorporated.

-- Moreover, a Primeknit sock which extends to the ankle provides ample foot support while adding to the boot's comfort.
+- Moreover, a Primeknit sock that extends to the ankle provides ample foot support while adding to the cleat's comfort.
 It also facilitates easy foot entry while slipping on the pair.

-- For stability during fast play, an injection-molded Controlframe has been used into the soleplate.
-The stud configuration features Hybrid stud tips which optimize rotation and grip.
+- For stability during fast play, an injection-molded Controlframe has been used in the soleplate.
+The stud configuration features Hybrid stud tips that optimize rotation and grip.

-- Although the boot made do without the tongue, it still contains a central lacing system that ensures foot lockdown and customizes fit.
+- Although the cleat made do without the tongue, it still contains a central lacing system that ensures foot lockdown and customizes fit.

 The upper of the Adidas Predator 18.1 features Controlskin technology.
-Giving a thicker feel than a traditional Primeknit upper, it ensures optimal boot control and has a soft, comfortable feel and.
-Primeknit is featured in the boot’s collar which also extends to the toes.
+Giving a thicker feel than a traditional Primeknit upper, it ensures optimal cleat control and has a soft, comfortable feel and.
+Primeknit is featured in the cleat’s collar which also extends to the toes.
 While adding comfort, it also provides foot support but lightweight.